orhankutlu/serverless-boilerplate/readme.md

 # Serverless framework boilerplate

 Use this template as a boiler plate to lambda based projects.
-It has VSCode debugger ready to use.
+It has responser, and VSCode debugger ready to use.

 Steps: